• About

 ingredients to make baked mac and cheese with panko breadcrumbs

-• Mozzarella cheese: Use a cheese that melts well to get that cheese pull for the sauce.
-Also, I like to use a little lighter cheese to compliment the salty cheese.
+My favorite cheese combinations are shredded sharp white cheddar cheese and shredded mozzarella cheese.
 Other types of cheeses you can use are provolone, gruyere cheese (another one of my favorites!), and Monterrey Jack.

-• Crushed garlic: Mashed garlic and crushed garlic (using a garlic press) are like a paste that disperses evenly into food.
-This ingredient is perfect for the herb and butter Panko topping.
+Freshly crushed garlic adds some flavor to the panko butter topping.
 If you don't have any fresh garlic cloves on hand, substitute a pinch of dried garlic powder.

 How To Make Baked Mac and Cheese